artsy/hokusai/docs/Getting_Started.md

 hokusai remote env set FOO=baz --production
 ```

-See [Configuration Options](./Configuration_Options.md) if you want to modify your test environment's configuration.
+See [Configuration Options](./Configuration_Options.md) if you want to modify your production environment's configuration.

 9) Create the Kubernetes production environment